top of page

 -

 Does the 2000 hours of prevention experience need to be continuous or within a certain number of years?The 2000 hours do not have to be earned in continuous service.
-Document where and when you have accumulated these hours.
-You will be filling this information in the required Supervised Experiential Learning Form with your application.
+Applicants should document where and when they have accumulated these hours.
+The applicant will be filling this information in the required Prevention Experience Form(s).

 -